Christmas singing at Parliament House, 26 November 2024, 2pm

-This is our offering as part of the Australian Parliament House Christmas Choir Program 2024.
+This was our offering as part of the Australian Parliament House Christmas Choir Program 2024.

 full program